arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 ---
 <p><div style="border-radius: 20px; box-shadow: 10px 10px 15px rgba(0, 0, 0, 0.3); background-color: orange; padding: 9px; width: fit-content; margin: 0 auto;">
 This is an ongoing <b>WORK IN PROGRESS</b>, and will be updated a lot in the coming days.<br>
-This is only at about 2% right now, and 98% of this essay is still in draft stage.
+This is only about 2% done right now.
+98% of this essay is still a messy draft, right now.
 </div></p>

 Unfortunately, dishonesty and misrepresentation have become a core and recurring theme of North American conservative politics and politicians.
 I will discuss this sad state of affairs in both Canada and the U.S., by touching on a few demonstrative examples.